kekyo/ForestLog/README.md

 ![ForestLog](Images/ForestLog.100.png)

-ForestLog - A minimalist structuring logger interface binds on Json Lines.
+ForestLog - A minimalist structuring logger interface, binds on Json Lines.

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)